-1. To maintain q uality of life through ensuring com pliance with building and developme nt regulations.
+1. To maintain quality of life through ensuring compliance with building and development regulations.

 How we do it Process and grant building consents.
 Process and grant resource consents.
-How we measure Ensure quality assurance requirements for building consent Year 1 - 3 target: 2018/2019 - 2020/2021 performance erformance authorities are met as required by Regulation 17 of the Building Consent Authorities Regulation 2006.
-2018/2019: Next audit is due late 2019.
-A pre-audit audit has been carried out.
-System improvements have been identified and are tracking well on target.
-(2017/2018: audits are carried out bi- ennially.
+How we Performance Ensure quality assurance Year 1 - 3 target: measure requirements for building consent 2018/2019 - 2020/2021 authorities are met as required performance 2018/2019: Next audit is due late Continue to retain by Regulation 17 of the Building accreditation by passing the 2019.
+A pre-audit audit has been Consent Authorities Regulation carried out.
+System improvements biannual IANZ Audits.
+2006. have been identified and are tracking well on target.
+(2017/2018: audits are carried out biennially.
 Accreditation was maintained from the December 2017 audit with the next audit due in 2019.)
-Continue to retain accreditation by passing the biannual IANZ Audits.
-Process non-notified resource consents within statutory timelines.
-2018/2019: 100% achieved within statutory timeframes.
-(2017/2018: 100% achieved within statutory timeframes.)
-Continue to achieve 100% within statutory timeframes.
+Process non-notified resource 2018/2019: 100% achieved within Continue to achieve 100% consents within statutory within statutory timeframes. statutory timeframes. timelines.